Injectable immunotherapy developed by Roswell Park team shows promise as treatment for glioblastoma

 - Data from multisite phase II study include patient profiles for key biomarkers

-- Study shows therapy is safe, extends survival vs. historical comparison group
+- Study shows therapy is safe, extends survival compared to historical control

 Glioblastoma is the most common and aggressive form of primary brain cancer in adults, with approximately 14,000 cases diagnosed each year in the United States.
 With standard therapy — surgery followed by chemotherapy (temozolomide, also known as Temodar), radiation therapy and adjuvant temozolomide — the median overall survival is 15 months.
 SurVaxM is a synthetic compound that stimulates the immune system to target a cancer molecule called survivin, a molecule that is highly expressed in glioblastoma and many other cancers.